Rohitbabu18/aura-monorepo/setup.md

 JWT_SECRET=supersecretkey
 ```

+4. Check if Postgres is running, run below command
+  pg_isready
-4. To run the project
+5. To run the project

   npm run dev